-The table below provides a reconciliation of same-center cash NOI to consolidated operating income in accordance with GAAP for the three months ended March 31, 2016 and 2015.
+The table below provides a reconciliation of same-center cash NOI to consolidated operating income in accordance with GAAP for the three months ended March 31, 2017 and 2016.
 The table makes reference to the effect of the same-center properties.
-Same-center properties, which totaled 61 of the Company's 75 properties as of March 31, 2016, represent all operating properties owned by the Company during the entirety of both periods presented and consolidated into the Company's financial statements during such periods.
+Same-center properties, which totaled 73 of the Company's 85 properties for the three months ended March 31, 2017, represent all operating properties owned by the Company during the entirety of both periods presented and consolidated into the Company's financial statements during such periods.